Sharon-B/Recipe-Box/TESTING.md

 * If username already exists when the form is submitted a ‘Username Already Exists, Please Choose Another’ message is displayed and the page is reloaded.

+* If email alredy exists when the form is submitted a 'Email alredy exists' message is displayed and the page is reloaded.

 * User must enter an email in the valid format.

 * User must enter a password of between 5 - 15 characters.